 Naturally, there are going to be questions.
 Probably lots of them, depending on how much she does or doesn’t know beforehand.

 But answering them is so important.
-Use your judgement as her parent as to how much to tell her, but I find just being open has served my husband and me well.
+Use your judgment as her parent as to how much to tell her, but I find just being open has served my husband and me well.
 (If you need a little bit of guidance, my readers have found this book helpful!)

 Sadly, I have known several women over the years who never had a period talk with their moms and had to figure things out on their own or learn what they could from friends.
 Which often put them in embarrassing situations.

 And their moms missed out on an incredible bonding time with their daughter which I’m sure just set a precedent for other topics left off the table later in life.

 I know it might be uncomfortable talking about subjects like this one, especially if you did not have a mom who was open with you, but do the hard thing, I promise, it’s worth it.